 - You should come to the Day Case Unit and report to reception.
 Your details will be checked and you will be directed on to the ward or to the waiting room where a nurse will collect you. - The nurse will talk to you about your procedure and ask you a few questions. - You will meet one of the surgical team who will ask you to sign a consent form.
-If there is anything you are concerned about or do not understand, please ask your surgeon before you sign the form. - The nurse will tell you when to change into your theatre gown, and then walk with you to the operating theatre.
+If there is anything you are concerned about or do not understand, please ask your surgeon before you sign the form. - You will also be visited by your anaesthetist; this is the doctor who will look after you while you are asleep. - The nurse will tell you when to change into your theatre gown, and then take you to the operating theatre.